 Not many services have a one-click-install for Ghost, and of the ones that do, I prefer DigitalOcean.
 Most people I know use it, and it’s reasonably priced, and they have a nice little referral program that lets you have plenty of seed money to mess around with. will give you a $100 credit that you have 60 days to spend, which is more than enough time to figure out whether you like it.

 Step 2: Setting Up

-The big thing I didn’t know when I was setting up my ghost installation on DigitalOcean was that a digital ocean droplet is an entire server, not just a widget or app or program or whatever like I was used to from places like SiteGround, so I accidentally paid for two droplets (one for my wordpress site, one for my ghost blog) which is totally unnecessary.
-At $5/mo (of free money) this isn’t a crisis, but nonetheless, learn from my mistakes.
+The big thing I didn’t know when I was setting up my ghost installation on DigitalOcean was that a digital ocean droplet is an entire server, not just a widget or app or program or whatever like I was used to from places like SiteGround, so I accidentally paid for two droplets (one for my wordpress site, one for my ghost blog) which

 I followed that, shockingly, was actually pretty good.
 The most fraught part is waiting for the DNS stuff to take effect, but that’s true whenever you’re doing anything with domain names, and since Digital Ocean doesn’t handle domain names for you, you’ll need to purchase one elsewhere and point it to your new server.
 I recommend mostly because it’s no frills, their customer service people are very patient, and they don’t try to sell you any unnecessary crap.